 Nepal's diverse terrain is a paradise for mountain biking enthusiasts.
 This dream adventure becomes a reality in Nepal, where you can explore its magnificent landscapes and rich heritage on two wheels.
 Mountain biking is more than just a means of transportation; it is an arduous, demanding activity that purists prefer.
 With some of the finest bike trails on Earth, Nepal is often hailed as the "Mecca for Mountain Biking."

 While Nepal has long been known for trekking, climbing, and rafting, mountain biking is a growing sensation.
-We provide you with valuable information about mountain biking in this mystical land, where 10 of the world's 14 tallest mountains reside.
+We provide valuable information about mountain biking in this mystical land, where 10 of the world's 14 tallest mountains reside.
 Nepal offers an array of dirt roads and trails that cater to every mountain biker's wildest fantasies.
-You can also use mountain biking as a unique way to explore urban Nepal, whether you're riding through lush green rice fields, hamlets, hillsides, riverbanks, temples, or bustling streets.
-Your biking experiences can range from snow-covered trails to monsoon downpours, each offering its own charm depending on the place and season.
+You can also use mountain biking as a unique way to explore urban Nepal, whether riding through lush green rice fields, hamlets, hillsides, riverbanks, temples, or bustling streets.
+Your biking experiences can range from snow-covered trails to monsoon downpours, each offering charm depending on the place and season.

 Extended trips and even the entire length of Nepal are within reach for adventurous souls.
 In the mid-1980s, mountain biking took off in Kathmandu when enthusiasts embarked on a remarkable journey from Tibet to Nepal, putting Nepal on the map for mountain bikers.
 Today, Kathmandu is a Mecca for mountain bicyclists, drawing hundreds of enthusiasts worldwide yearly.
 Regular routes cover the Kathmandu Valley, weaving through the historic cities of Kathmandu, Bhaktapur, and Patan.